Do you have money to run daily operations in your business?

 - Your company could lose out on its creditworthiness as you will be unable to pay off your obligations when they have matured.

 - You will lose out on excellent investment and expansion opportunities due to insufficient working capital.

 - Your small business will not be able to utilize fixed assets and your assets will be depreciated in value, which will later lead to increased costs.

-Some of the reasons for working capital problems are:
+The top 5 reasons for working capital problems

 Poor sales performance